IMPORTANT UPDATE TO OUR VISITOR POLICY

 Based on our risk-scoring matrix, which considers community and hospital infection rates and more, we are adjusting visitation as per our policy to reflect the current high risk.

-We do have several exceptions to our no-visitor policy, however:
+We have very few exceptions to our no in-person visitation policy, including:

-- One healthy visitor to drop off and pick up all patients having procedures who require assistance (cannot walk, for example), including outpatient surgery, GI lab, radiology, and catheterization lab.
+- Procedural patients: one healthy visitor to drop off and pick up all patients having procedures, including outpatient surgery, GI lab, radiology, Cancer Center, and catheterization lab.

 - Upon completion of the patient’s procedure, the family will be called and notified of next steps related to when the patient will be ready to go home and instructions for how to reunite with the patient at the hospital so they may go home.

-- One healthy visitor to drop off a patient in the emergency department.
+- Emergency Department: one healthy visitor to drop off a patient in the emergency department.

-- Once the patient is taken back into the care area, the visitor must leave campus and wait for a phone call.
+- Upon patient drop off, visitors must leave campus and wait for a phone call.